 The classification system of psychopathology is studied with emphasis on symptomatology, etiology, and implications for treatment modalities with special emphasis given to multiaxial diagnosis.
 Various treatment interventions, including the adjunctive use of medications are presented.
+Prerequisites: MCC 6401, MCC 6505

-3 credits MCC 7202 Group Counseling
+Group Counseling

 This course investigates group dynamics and group process relating to counseling theory.
 Student participation in group counseling demonstrations and methods of organizing different types of groups are explored.
 Students consider which group counseling model and type of setting best lend themselves to the counseling process.
 Related legal and ethical issues are discussed.
+Prerequisites: MCC 6401, MCC 6502